 Nected's advanced analytics and real-time processing capabilities provide a powerful edge in developing accurate credit scoring models and effective monitoring strategies.
 Explore how Nected can refine your credit risk management approach and drive better financial outcomes.

 Q1.
-What are the factors in credit risk analysis?
+What is credit risk assessment?

 Q3.
-What is bad credit risk?
+How is credit risk measured?